I have so many questions about sharing my research...

 That's OK because the UCI Libraries have so many answers!

-Open Access (OA) refers to "the free, immediate, online availability of research articles, coupled with the rights to use these articles fully in the digital environment" (SPARC).
-When share you make your research Open Access, everyone in the world can freely benefit from it (no pesky paywalls)!
+Open access (OA) refers to "the free, immediate, online availability of research articles, coupled with the rights to use these articles fully in the digital environment" (SPARC).
+When share you make your research OA, everyone in the world can freely benefit from it (no pesky paywalls)!

 The UC System has two OA Policies that cover you if you write scholarly research while you're employed at UC or a graduate student at UC.
 These policies mean that UC has the right to make your research openly available, via eScholarship (more on that below).